 Here’s a guide for different types of life jackets.
 Let’s look at their unique features, the buoyancy they provide, and their intended use.

 Type I – Offshore life jackets

 Buoyancy: 22 pounds of buoyancy (adult), 11 pounds of buoyancy (child)

 This type of PFD is recommended for cruising, racing, fishing offshore, or when boating alone or in stormy conditions.

-Because of the high buoyancy it provides, it is the best life jacket for a survival situation in rough or remote water.
-When rescue is slow to arrive, it keeps the wearer in a safe floating position and keeps the unconscious wearer face-up.
+Because of its high buoyancy, it is the best life jacket for survival in rough or remote water.
+When rescue is slow to arrive, it keeps the wearer in a safe floating position and keeps the unconscious wearer face up.

-The conscious wearer limits physical effort to tread in the water and help keep body heat while waiting for rescue to arrive.
+The conscious wearer limits physical effort to tread in the water and help keep body heat while waiting for rescue.
 Its additional foam and fabric help the wearer maintain body heat while in the water.